Ash Pollard: Career

 Pollard first appeared on the 2015 season of My Kitchen Rules where she and her cooking partner, Camilla, finished fourth.

 In 2015, Pollard appeared on Dancing with the Stars where she and her dance partner finished third.

 She has also worked with Channel 7's website, Yahoo7 Be, presenting videos of various recipes.
 In late July 2017, she began writing 12 weekly blogs for Yahoo7 Be, sharing advice on how to deal with life's trickiest situations, everything from job interviews, to dealing with an ex.

 Pollard appeared in the 2017 season of I'm a Celebrity...Get Me Out of Here!.
 Her nominated charity was Beyond Blue.
 She stated she chose this charity because her mother's brother committed suicide.
 She was evicted on 7 March 2017, after lasting 40 days in camp and finishing in seventh place.

 Pollard was a regular guest host on 2GB radio show, Nights with Steve Price, which she began in April 2017.
 Her segment with Price was called "Thursday Food with Ash Pollard", and she and Price spend each Thursday discussing cooking tips and all things food related.
 She finished this role in December that year.

 Pollard released her first e-book on 9 July 2017, a cookbook entitled Eat Me, which she describes as a compilation of her go-to recipes at home.

 In December 2017, it was announced that Pollard would be relocating to the Central Coast, NSW to join Sea FM for breakfast radio alongside Daniel Gawned.
 She began this role on 22 January 2018.
 Their show runs 5am-9am on weekdays.

+In 2023, Pollard competed in the second series of The Traitors and was chosen as a Traitor.
+However, she was banished by her fellow competitors and was eliminated in the third episode.